Katrina Maczen-Cantrell (she/her)

 Katrina Maczen-Cantrell began her work at Women’s Health Specialists in 1985 as a volunteer.
 Her innovative vision and extraordinary leadership has helped WHS emerge as a model for health care delivery and community engagement.
-She currently serves as Board Member and as the Associate Executive Director.

 Inspired by her grounding in Native American culture, Katrina has applied indigenous attitudes and techniques to her mission of keeping women’s health in women’s hands with the support of her colleagues, community and organization.
 She continues to work toward this goal by focusing on the pursuit of cultural and economic self-determination for marginalized people while providing reproductive health services and education to all communities.